nyc-crh/site/content/gallery/children-campaign.md

 - Latinx people
 - Black people
 - joy
-- photography, imagery, & visual representation
+- photography, imagery, and visual representation
 - Spanish language
-- immigrants & migrants
+- immigrants and migrants

 questions:
 - What do you notice about this photograph?
 What do you wonder about it?
 - Who do you think took these photographs and why?
 How does that affect how we perceive them?